flowr-analysis/flowr/wiki/[Query] Inspect Argument Roles.md

 Run in the REPL: `:query @inspect-fn-props [(<crit>;...)] <code | file://path>`

-Per function definition this states what each formal is used for, as <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L8"><code><span title="What a single argument of a call is used for, as a bitmask.
-The signature database stores its parameters with the very same bits, so ArgProp.Forced and ArgProp.NoDefault lead, being the two it can state.">ArgProp</span></code></a> bits, and what the function itself does, as <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L56"><code><span title="What the call as a whole does, as a bitmask.
+Per function definition this states what each formal is used for, as <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L8"><code><span title="What a single argument of a call is used for, as a bitmask ( ArgProp.Forced / ArgProp.NoDefault lead, being the two bits the signature database can also state).">ArgProp</span></code></a> bits, and what the function itself does, as <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L52"><code><span title="What the call as a whole does, as a bitmask.
 The resource bits ( CallProp.File and its neighbors) say where the call gets its data from, which is what InputProps collects.">CallProp</span></code></a> bits: the very scheme flowR states its built-ins and the signature database stores its parameters with.

 R hands arguments over as promises, so whether a parameter is evaluated at all is part of the answer:
 <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L10"><code><span title="evaluated whenever the call happens, even if the result goes unused, like x in force(x)">ArgProp::<b>Forced</b></span></code></a> says every call forces it,
-<a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L48"><code><span title="never evaluated, the definite counterpart of ArgProp.Forced : no path of the body reads it">ArgProp::<b>Lazy</b></span></code></a> that none can, and neither of the two that it depends on the
+<a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L44"><code><span title="never evaluated, the definite counterpart of ArgProp.Forced : no path of the body reads it">ArgProp::<b>Lazy</b></span></code></a> that none can, and neither of the two that it depends on the
 path taken, on the caller, or on a function flowR could not resolve.
-A function forcing every one of its parameters is <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L131"><code><span title="calling it forces every parameter, so nothing it is handed stays a promise (see strictnessOfFunction )">CallProp::<b>Strict</b></span></code></a> in turn.
+A function forcing every one of its parameters is <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L127"><code><span title="calling it forces every parameter, so nothing it is handed stays a promise (see strictnessOfFunction )">CallProp::<b>Strict</b></span></code></a> in turn.
 A read that only hands the parameter on is decided by the function receiving it, resolved through the call graph, while a read in a nested definition, in a loop, or under a condition leaves it open.